Tactics/cf_developer_docs/source/includes/30_recipes.html.md

 # Recipes

-In this section we will provide you with a variety of examples using GraphQL queries and mutations.
-That way you'll quickly be familiar with the usages and use cases of our GraphQL schema and endpoint.
+In this section we provide you with a variety of examples using GraphQL queries and mutations.
+That way you'll quickly be familiar with the usage and common use cases of our GraphQL schema and endpoint.

 If you'd like to run the examples, you can use the GraphQL Playground on graphqlbin.com.